Debating Keeping Your Cat Indoors Or Letting Them Outside?

 If you want your cat to get the benefits of going outside without facing the risks of true outdoor cats, your best bet is to build an enclosure in your yard.
 That way, your cat can watch birds and squirrels and do some climbing, yet be safe from many of the dangers they’d face outside of the enclosure.

-Take a look at “catio” enclosures.
-They’re screened in areas for cats, and some will connect to a window or cat door so your kitty can come and go from the house as they please.
+Consider “catio” enclosures.
+They’re screened-in areas for cats, and some will connect to a window or cat door so your kitty can come and go from the house as they please.
 Outdoor playpens for cats can present another option.

 If you want to let your cat enjoy the whole yard, you can install special fencing to keep them safely enclosed.
 These solutions aren’t always perfect for keeping wildlife out of your yard, but they might work for your particular area and living situation.